nwithan8/tauticord/README.md

 - Read Message History
 - Add Reactions

-Install requirements with:

-	pip3 install -r requirements.txt

-Copy ``config.yaml.example`` to ``config.yaml`` and complete the variables in the file.

-# Usage
-Run the script with the following command:

-	python3 Tauticord.py

-Because the script is configured to quit if internet connectivity issues occur, it is HIGHLY RECOMMENDED to run this application as a Docker container (see below).
-The Docker container is configured to automatically restart the bot if an internet connection is lost.

-# Docker
-You can also run Tauticord as a Docker container.
+Tauticord runs as a Docker container.
 The Dockerfile is included in this repository, or can be pulled from [Docker Hub](https://hub.docker.com/r/nwithan8/tauticord) or [GitHub Packages](https://github.com/nwithan8/tauticord/pkgs/container/tauticord).

 You will need to set the following environment variables: